Robust agents learn causal world models: Discussion

 \paragraph{Applicability of causal methods.} Causal models have been used to formally define concepts such as intent \citep{halpern2018towards,ward2024reasons}, harm \citep{richens2022counterfactual}, deception \citep{ward2023defining}, manipulation \citep{ward2023honesty} and incentives \citep{everitt2021agent}, and are required for approaches to explainability \citep{wachter2017counterfactual} and fairness \citep{kusner2017counterfactual}.
-These definitions, and methods for training safe and ethical AI systems require causal models of the data generating process, which are typically hard to learn, leading some to doubt their practicality \citep{fawkes2022selection,rahmattalabi2022promises}.
-However, our results show that by training increasingly robust and capable agents we also learn increasingly accurate causal models, which (as we demonstrate) can be elicited from those agents and could be used to support these causal methods.
+Methods for designing safe and ethical AI systems that build on these definitions require causal models of the data generating process, which are typically hard to learn, leading some to doubt their practicality \citep{fawkes2022selection,rahmattalabi2022promises}.
+However, our results show that sufficiently capable agents must have learned a causal world model capable of supporting these methods, and demonstrate that these world models can be elicited from the agent.

-\paragraph{Limitations.} \Cref{theorem: main,theorem: main approx} require agents to be robust to a large set of domain shifts (i.e.\ mixtures over local interventions). \Cref{theorem: main approx} implies the effect of loosening regret bounds for certain shifts is that some causal relations become unidentifiable from the agent's policy.
-Hence, we expect that for agents that are robust to a smaller set of domain shifts we will be able to identify a less complete causal model of the environment.
-Another limitation is that our results only apply to unmediated decision tasks (Assumption 1).
+\paragraph{Limitations.} \Cref{theorem: main,theorem: main approx} require agents to be robust to a large set of domain shifts (local interventions on all environment variables). \Cref{theorem: main approx} shows that loosening regret bounds results in some causal relations being unidentifiable from the agent's policy.
+Hence, we expect it is still possible to learn some casual knowledge of the environment from agents that are robust to a smaller set of domain shifts, albeit less complete that the full underlying CBN.
+Finally, our results only apply to unmediated decision tasks (Assumption 1).
 We expect \Cref{theorem: main,theorem: main approx} can be extended to active decision tasks, as Assumption 1 does not play a major role beyond simplifying the proofs.
-Finally, to derive our results it was necessary to restrict to environments with finite-dimensional variables.